‘A dangerous time’: Portland, Oregon, sees record homicides

 “Let’s please untie the hands of our law enforcement officers,” Vasquez’s brother-in-law, Don Osborn, said outside the business where Vasquez was slain.
 “I believe if the proper tools were in place for our law enforcement officers, this wouldn’t even have happened.”

-So far this year, Portland has had about 1,000 shootings, 314 people have been injured by bullets, and firearms have accounted for three-quarters of homicides.
+So far this year, Portland has had more than 1,000 shootings, at least 314 people have been injured by bullets, and firearms have accounted for three-quarters of homicides.
 Police attribute much of the gunfire to gangs, fights and retaliation killings, but they are also affecting bystanders.

 Nine-year-old Hadar Kedem recently told city leaders about a dangerously close call when she was caught in gunfire earlier this year.